HIPERFIT/hiperfit.github.com/_posts/2016-03-03-hiperfit-workshop.md

 The year 2016 is formally the last HIPERFIT year and much has happened since the HIPERFIT launch in 2011.
-We are therefore also happy to demonstrate our more long term findings and how we envision that the HIPERFIT work can continue to make a difference in the year to come.
+We are therefore also happy to demonstrate our more long term findings and how we envision that the HIPERFIT work can continue to make a difference in the years to come.

 ### The Venue